In IUB or IUPUI campus housing, how do I connect to the network?

 AP-93H access point

-- University Place at IUPUI: For AP-93H access points, use the ENET1-4 ports; see image above.
+- University Tower at IUPUI: For AP-93H access points, use the ENET1-4 ports; see image above.
 The pass-through port doesn't work.

-- At IUB, once you are connected to the network, you can print from your campus housing residence to your Residential Technology Center's (RTC's) network printer.
-For instructions, see How do I manually connect my Windows computer or tablet to the printers in the STCs and RTCs? or How do I manually connect my Mac OS X computer to the printers in the IUB STCs and RTCs?
+- At IUB, once you are connected to the network, you can print from your campus housing residence to your Residential Technology Center's (RTC's) network printer; see either How do I manually connect my Windows computer or tablet to the printers in the STCs and RTCs? or How do I manually connect my Mac OS X computer to the printers in the IUB STCs and RTCs?

 - Use a surge protector to protect your computer, printer, peripherals, and other electronic equipment from power surges.